django-fluent/django-fluent-contents/README.rst

 * Commentsarea - display comments on a page (provided by django.contrib.comments_).
 * Disqusarea - display DISQUS comments on a page (provided by django-disqus_).
-* Form-designer link - display a django-form-designer_ form on a page.
+* Form-designer link - display a django-form-designer-ai_ form on a page.

 For more details, see the documentation_ at Read The Docs.